waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of functionality

 I addressed the functionality implication by making sure the website does everything it is supposed to do for example, the user signing up for a task, the task amount decreasing by 1 after every sign up, the admin being able to add and delete a task, as well as the admin being able to see who has signed up for each task.
-I have also ensured that there are no bugs in the website and does not crash, I did this by testing each input that the user can do on the website as well as letting my client test it.
+I have also ensured that there are no bugs in the website and does not crash.
+I did this by testing each input that the user can do on the website as well as letting my client test it.
 Doing this made sure that if there were any bugs I could know where it is and fix it easily.